genixpro/reliascript/README.md

 1. A regular expression which must match the string
 2. A function which returns a boolean value on whether a given value meets the desired criteria

 The pattern matching constraint provides you with a powerful way to extend your type system.
 In other programming languages, this might have been accomplished by creating a subclass of some built-in string class with your added validation.
 Then you could rely on the existing type enforcement semantics of your compiler.

 In Reliascript, data validation has become a first class citizen within the language, enforced with a combination of static compile time and runtime checks.
 As a consequence, it becomes downright impossible to assign a bad value into a variable.
 At the same time, you can avoid having data validation getting duplicated in hundreds of places throughout your code, as some extra cautious teams sometimes do.
 When the type system has seen a particular value has already been tested against a constraint, it doesn’t need to repeat it.

-## Tagging
+## Kinds

-Tags are sort of like additional pieces of type information that can be attached to a field.
+Kinds are a little bit closer to what you might see in a traditional type system.
+Where as Patterns are meant to define the shape that your data takes at a low-level, a Kind is meant to imply more of a high level interpretation of the data.
+A Kind can be used to distinguish between two different groups of variables which can otherwise take on similar values.
+For example, you don't want to confuse an integer describing a process PID with an integer describing a timeout in milliseconds.
+They are both integers, but they aren't the same.

-A field can either be constrained to a tag, e.g. all values it takes on must be given that tag.
+When you constrain a variable to a Kind, all values assigned to it must be explicitly given that Kind.
 Imagine, for example, you have some email marketing software.
 You may have a common Email constraint, which you reuse between a bunch of different models within your application.
 However, you really don’t want to confuse the email address of the user, e.g. their login email address, with the email addresses of the contacts they are sending emails to.
-For this, you can use tags!
+For this, you can use kinds!

 ```
 // We define a common email address constraint, used for all email addresses in the system